openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 For non-normative examples of request and response, see section 11.6 in [@OpenID4VP].

-Note to the editors: need to sort out Credential Issuer's client_id with Wallet and potentially add example with `wallet_issuer` and `user_hint`
+Note to the editors: We need to sort out Credential Issuer's client_id with the Wallet and potentially add an example with `wallet_issuer` and `user_hint`.

 ## Successful Authorization Response {#authorization_response}